luiseleazar/soccer_team_stats/README.md

 5. Create and Enviroment Variable called 'PY_PW' with your email password.
 6. Run [run.py](run.py)

+_Note: run.py has 2 arguments that can be passed in CLI: when send=1, it sends email to the receivers, when display=1, a string tables is shown on CLI._

 _Note: There's a function on [utils.py](utils.py) that generates a stats.json with all the stats disabled_

 ## To Improve

 - I'd like that there were only 1 PDF file with all the stats from each team in different pages.
 - I'd like to have more tests to have a better program.
+- arguments.json should be called in another way.
+- What happen if I don't pass sender or receivers in the send_email function?
+Need a unit test for that, and need to add error handling
+- Make the program to run in Linux